Sunday, February 24, 2008

 To reduce the difficulties, I use a double-boiler to cook paste.
 When using a double-boiler, the paste is far less likely to burn (maybe impossible?) and it isn't necessary to stir constantly, just frequently.

 Cook it for about 10 minutes.
 When it's hot it will be thick and runny like...glue!
 Let it cool completely.
-When it cools, it will be more gelatinous.
-So, since it becomes a gelatinous blob, just mix it and mash it up to make it smooth when you're ready to use it, so that you can spread it without lumps.
+When it cools, it will be more gelatinous and too firm to spread around.
+The best way to make it smooth and easy to use, is to strain it through a cloth, like cheesecloth.

 This kind of paste has a short shelf life - it will likely start to get watery and moldy within a week.
 It might live a bit longer if you keep it refrigerated and you can add a bit of water to your paste container - the water will just sit on top and create a seal to help delay the onset of mold.
 Just pour off the water when you're ready to use it.